Superfluidity vs prethermalisation in a nonlinear Floquet system: Superfluid properties in the clean case

-Taking $\omega^{(1)}_+(\theta)$ as the excitation spectrum similar to the Bogoliubov spectrum for time-independent systems, we can identify a linear dispersion of the low-energy excitations from $\partial\omega^{(1)}_+/\partial\theta$ with velocity $c=\sqrt{gK}$, termed as the sound velocity.
-Such linear dispersion persists up to $1/\xi$ with $\xi=\sqrt{K/g}$ as the healing length in the excitation spectrum.
+At small momenta, $\sin(q/2) \sim q/2$ and this excitation spectrum adopts a form similar to the Bogoliubov spectrum for time-independent systems with a quadratic kinetic energy term with particle mass $m\sim 1/J$.
+In the limit $q\to 0$, we recover a linear dispersion relation $\omega(q) \sim c q$ where $c=\sqrt{gJ}$ plays the role of a sound velocity.
+We also see from the square-root term in Eq.\eqref{bog_spectrum} that $\xi=\sqrt{J/g}$ is a length scale playing the same role as the healing length in usual superfluid systems.

-At this level of approximation, the excitation dynamics of our periodically driven system is identical to that for a time-independent system described by $H^{(1)}_F(\theta)$.
+At this level of approximation, the excitation dynamics of our periodically driven system is identical to that for a time-independent system described by $H^{(1)}_F(q)$.
 In particular, Floquet heating is totally absent.
-It will arise when taking into account higher order terms in the expansion of $H_F(\theta)$.
-In the case of Eq.~\eqref{floquet_op}, it is possible to diagonalise exactly $U(\theta)$ as shown in SM and look for a dynamical instability (eigenvalues of the Floquet operator out of the unit circle).
-At $x_0=0$ the first unstable mode is $\theta=\pi$ and appears when $K+g>\pi/2$ which defines a threshold for Floquet heating.
-Actually, this criterion has a simple interpretation when considering the relation between the driving frequency $\Omega=2\pi/T=2\pi$ and the effective bandwidth $E_b$ of our model~\cite{Bukov2015,Haldar2021,Rosch2015}.
-The single-particle bandwidth is given by $E_b=2K$, and the correction from non-linearity results in $E_b=2(K+g)$ for small $g$.
-An estimate for suppressing the direct inter Floquet band transition is achieved by setting $E_b=2(K+g)<\pi$ to avoid fast Floquet heating.
-In the following, we will set the kick strength $K<(\pi/2-g)$ with $g=0.1$.
+It will arise when taking into account higher order terms in the expansion of $H_F(q)$.
+As shown in the SM, it is possible to exactly diagonalise $U(q)$ in Eq.~\eqref{floquet_op} and look for dynamical instabilities (eigenvalues of the Floquet operator outside the unit disk in the complex plane).
+At $k_0=0$, the first unstable mode is $q=\pi$ and appears when $J+g>\pi/2$ which defines a threshold for Floquet heating.
+Actually, this criterion has a simple interpretation when considering the relation between the driving frequency $\Omega=2\pi$ and the effective bandwidth $E_b$ of our model~\cite{Bukov2015,Haldar2021,Rosch2015}.
+The single-particle bandwidth is given by $E_b=2J$, and the correction from non-linearity results in $E_b=2(J+g)$ for small $g$.
+An estimate for suppressing the direct inter Floquet band transition is achieved by setting $E_b=2(J+g)<\pi$ to avoid fast Floquet heating.
+In the following, we will set the hopping amplitude $J<(\pi/2-g)$ and $g=0.1$.